blinkseb/theta/utils2/doc/source/common-parameters.rst

 ``model use_llvm`` and ``model use_tbb`` are mutually exclusive.
 Setting both to ``True`` results in an exception.
 Using both ``main n_threads`` and ``model use_tbb`` is valid but creates a total of ``n_threads * tbb_nthreads`` which is to be considered if using both options.

 .. warning:: llvm and tbb have been tested to some extent but should still be considered *experimental*; make sure to compare results with these options disabled.
-While small numerical deviations can arise for llvm (due to different floating point computations in the llvm-compiled code), the result for tbb should be 100% identical.
+For these tests, be aware that small deviations can arise for llvm (due to different floating point computations in the llvm-compiled code), while the result for tbb should be completely unchanged.

 The section ``mcmc`` controls Markov-Chain Monte-Carlo settings used by Bayesian methods (note that these settings do not affect the mcmc run in the minimizer):
 ``mcmc strategy`` controls how proposal steps in the Markov Chain are constructed.
 The default of "asimov_widths" uses a Gaussian proposal function with a diagonal